 Horseshoes - Miss ogborne

-This term we will be exploring addition and subtraction and multiplication before all joining together to focus on measurement.
+This term we will be exploring time and fractions.

-Year 1 will focus on beginning to use the prefix un- and the suffixes -ed, -ing, -er and -est. As well as continuing to consolidate the basics of a sentence, capital letters, full stops and finger spaces.
+Year 1 will focus on using a range of the suffixes -es, -s, -ed, -ing, -er and -est correctly.
+They will continue to consolidate the basics of a sentence, capital letters, full stops and finger spaces.

 Phonics

-work.
-This term our theme is ‘Dreams and Goals’’.
-Each session we will explore a different aspect of this theme.
+We will continue to follow the Jigsaw scheme of learning to support our PSHE work.
+This term our theme is Healthy Me.
+Each week we will explore a different aspect of this theme.

 Important reminders